Surgical Technology Diploma program being replaced by Surgical Technology Degree Program

 - Demonstrate and obtain the knowledge and experience with surgical aseptic techniques necessary to prepare materials for use at the operating table and to assist in the use of these materials. (cognitive and psychomotor)

-- Demonstrate an ability to relate to people, and orientation towards service to people, and a capacity for calm and reasoned judgement in meeting emergencies. (cognitive, affective)
+- Demonstrate an ability to relate to people, and orientation towards service to people, and a capacity for calm and reasoned judgment in meeting emergencies. (cognitive, affective)

 - Adhere to legal and ethical guidelines of the profession.(cognitive, affective)